 Faces of Salvia

-Meet Sophie, our Office Manager and Executive Assistant
+Meet Sophie, Office Manager and Executive Assistant

 “I want to look in the mirror at the end of the day, like, 'Okay, I contributed.
 I did great.
 Yeah, I did it to the best of my abilities.
 I can be proud.
 And I can't wait for tomorrow.'"